kmishra9/PL2-AWS-Setup/README.md

 # PL2-AWS-Setup

 ###### TODO
-  - Requesting more Workspaces for your region
   - Automated commenting out of AllowUsers
-  - Develop standardized email from admin => researchers in documentation
-  - Stata installation instructions on Linux and how to use it
+  - Stata installation instructions on Linux and how to use it -- John Siano handling
-  - Create and link to an example, fake, filled-in PL2 Documentation Template
   - Create a template MSSEI + update(redact(copy(KaiserFlu MSSEI)))
   - Document instructions on changing the device name and/or manual attachment of EBS devices to the AWS_Instance
   - Changing the size of your EBS data volume
   - Adapt [AWS User Setup Instructions](https://docs.google.com/document/d/1TjbceyJ2eE-uaxqfX-cccXCw3MgeO2wU54v6jOz1qj4/edit?usp=sharing) and [Flu AWS User Creation Guide](https://docs.google.com/document/d/1GA8IlGA6cBbR13UBnCRFe8TYaEjSZ3w9tMv6hGDVAj0/edit?usp=sharing)
   - Destroying your Setup + Resetting Up your Setup
-  - Implement GuardDuty, etc.
   - More details needed for sending programmatic credentials to UCB security team

 ## Overview